samohi-hacking-team/classroom-call/readme.md

 Students too are struggling in this new system.
 Many students fade  into the background, their questions go un-asked or un-answered.
 Others log in to Zoom then put Netflix or another program on in another window.

 **Gopher EDU** aims to address the problems posed by remote learning by bringing new engagement tools to the classroom.
-We replaced the chat feature with a class question feature so students can ask questions in a more streamlined way.
-We created a live quiz feature to help teachers  keep their classes engaged and better assess learning.
-We offer many other features, all with the goal of making online learning more engaging for everyone involved.
+We want to replace the chat feature with a class question feature so students can ask questions in a more streamlined way.
+We envision a live quiz feature to help teachers keep their classes engaged and better assess learning.
+We aim on offering many other features, all with the goal of making online learning more engaging for everyone involved.